Attention Acumatica customers. We would love to hear your story.

 I press record, say a little intro, turn it over to you to introduce yourself, and we’re off and running.

-There are six core questions that I hope to ask you during the interview:
+There are seven core questions that I hope to ask you during the interview:

-1. What your business does (share ballpark annual revenue and # of employees if possible).
+2. What does your business do (share ballpark annual revenue and # of employees if possible)?

-3. What system you ran prior to Acumatica.
+4. What system did you run prior to Acumatica?

-4. What advice you would give to someone in the middle of implementing Acumatica.
+5. What advice you would give to someone in the middle of implementing Acumatica?

-5. Creative ways you use Acumatica, outside tools that you use, Acumatica customizations that you’ve done, etc.
+6. What are some creative ways that your company uses Acumatica, outside tools that you use, Acumatica customizations that you’ve done, etc.?

-But don’t worry about answering all of those six questions like a machine.
+But don’t worry about answering all of those seven questions like a machine.
 It’s my job as the interviewer to guide us through those questions.
-And if we don’t get to all six questions, that’s totally fine.
+And if we don’t get to all seven questions, that’s totally fine.

 Tangents are encouraged.
 We can talk about whatever you want to talk about.
-An AUG Blog Audio Post is real, raw, and genuine.
+An AUGForums.com Real Talk episode is real, somewhat “raw”, and genuine.

-There are two rules for an AUG Blog Audio Post:
+There are two rules for an AUGForums.com Real Talk Episode:

 1. No Editing.